JohnCoene/grapher/docs/docs/shiny.md

 ## Events

-Events send data from the JavaScript visualisation back to R to let you know how user interact with the latter.
+Events send data from the JavaScript visualisation back to R to let you know how user interact with the graph.
 You can capture the following events:

 - Node click
 - Node double click